 Moving Planning Commission Meetings Online During the COVID-19 Pandemic: A Mid-Sized City Perspective

 In Fayetteville, Arkansas (pop.
 85,000), the planning commission held its first online meeting on March 23, 2020, using the platform Zoom.
-APA's Roberta Rewers talks with immediate past chair of the Fayetteville Planning Commission, Matt Hoffman, about the experience.
+APA's Roberta Rewers talks with the immediate past chair of the Fayetteville Planning Commission, Matt Hoffman, about the experience.
 (APA Podcast)

 What Planners and Public Sector Agencies Need to Know About Cybersecurity